Carvales/control-systems-visu-tools/README.md

 # Control Systems Visualisation Tools

 ### Description
-If you are a Control System student and you need to experience stuff in order to learn?
+If you are a Control System student and you need to experience stuff in order to learn ...
-If you are a Control System teacher and you want to include visual, practical and pedagogical elements in your course?
+If you are a Control System teacher and you want to include visual, practical and pedagogical elements in your courses ...
-This directory is for you!
+This directory is for you !
-I propose matlab applications to visualize and understand systems:
+I propose matlab applications to visualize and understand systems.

 ## Available tools:

 - Desgin and Visualisation of PID Regulator
+- Visualization and control of an Inverted Pendulum

+Note : Available tools are functional but can still evolve (add features, bug corrections, etc.)

 ## Tools planned:
+- Pole placement visualization
-- Visualization and control of an Inverted Pendulum
+- Visualization and control of a water tank

 ### Prerequisites
 Matlab R2016b or above to be able to run apps !